Skip to main content

 The same heart, different sleep: disrupted sleep increases PVCs by 33%, protected sleep decreases them by 33%.

-A study of hospital alarm noise found that on quieter nights, premature ventricular contractions (PVCs — the commonest type of palpitation) fell by 33%.
-They stayed lower the following day.
+A conference-abstract analysis of hospital alarm noise suggested that on quieter nights, premature ventricular contractions (PVCs — the commonest type of palpitation) were lower by approximately 33%, and remained lower the following day.
 The same heart.
 Different sleep.
 Different rhythm.
+(Preliminary observational signal, not a peer-reviewed paper.)

 A 2021 study in JACC followed 403,187 UK Biobank participants and found a 29% lower risk of atrial fibrillation in those with healthy sleep patterns, independent of every other cardiac risk factor measured.

 Your sleep is not separate from your heart rhythm.
 It is part of it.
-The sleep anchor experiment in week 4 is not about feeling rested.
+The sleep anchor experiment is not about feeling rested.
 It is about stabilising your cardiac electrophysiology from the inside out.

 The movement story